Your Ultimate Jersey Shore Beach Guide

 Just minutes from Atlantic City, Brigantine’s beaches have plenty to offer, from swimming and sailing to kayaking and horseback riding.
 Plus, Brigantine is home to Absecon Light House and the Marine Mammal Stranding Center.

 Beach Tags: Required.
-Passes are $20 for the season, $15 for the week and $10 for the day.
-Seniors are free, and discounts are available for military, veteran or disabled persons.
+Passes are $25 for the season, $15 for the week and $10 for the day.
+Seniors, veterans and active military are free.

-What you can’t do: Swimming is only permitted while guards are on duty from 10 am to 5:30 pm.
-Boats, sailboards, jet skis or other types of powered or unpowered boat are only permitted in certain areas.
-No surf fishing in bathing areas, alcohol, being loud, climbing or standing on lifeguard equipment.
+What you can’t do: Swimming is only permitted at beaches where guards are on duty from 10 am to 5:30 pm.
+Boats, sailboats, jet skis or other types of powered or unpowered boat are only permitted in certain areas with a license/permit.
+No dogs permitted on any beach between 14th St. and the Jetty from May 30th to Sept.
+30th.

 Cape May